lizhaoliu/lizhaoliu.github.io/posts/metaflow-deep-dive-1.md

     return nodes
 ```

-1. Metaflow fetches source code of the workflow module, then it utilizes `ast` module to parse the code and builds an
+1. Metaflow fetches source code of the workflow module, then `ast` module is used to parse the code and builds an AST.
-   AST.
 2. The workflow class AST root is retrieved by matching type `ast.ClassDef` and the name of the workflow class.
 3. A `StepVisitor` object traverses the workflow class AST and populates the dictionary of `{method_name -> DAGNode}`.
    Each step's metadata is encapsulated by a `DAGNode` object.